Abishanka/ShellHacks2022/README.md

  2. Backend: Scala, Spring-Boot
  3. Data-Structures and Algorithm: Burst-Suffix-Tree, ARS (Accelerated Random Search)

-Built with ❤️ by Abishanak, Kevin, Michael and Tesla
+Built with ❤️ by Abishanka, Kevin, Michael and Tesla